-When rodenticides are used in the countryside, it is inevitable that some will enter the food chain and will contaminate wildlife.
-The only way to prevent this entirely is not to use these rodenticides.
+When rodenticides are used in the countryside, especially products containing the second-generation anticoagulants such as bromadiolone and difenacoum, it is inevitable that some will enter the food chain and will contaminate wildlife.
+The only way to prevent this entirely is not to use rodenticides.

 Therefore, these products should be seen as a last resort and not the first things to be used when rats appear.
-It is important to know that from 4th July 2024 no anticoagulant rodenticides can be sold for use in 'open areas' (i.e. away from buildings) and none can be used in such places from 1st January 2025.
-From these dates the only rodenticide baits containing cholecalciferol (see below) may be used away from buildings.
-These changes make anticoagulants illegal for rat control in any circumstance associated with outdoor rat control on the shoot.
+Products based on brodifacoum, difethialone and flocoumafen currently may only be used indoors in the UK.
+This makes them illegal for rat control in any circumstance associated with outdoor rat control on the shoot.